Real gamma distribution on analytic bundles of flag varieties: Hypergeometric function

+where $\Re (a), \Re (b) > \frac{1}{2}(n-1)$, and the integral is taken over all $n\times n$ real symmetric matrices $X$ such that both $X$ and $I - X$ are positive definite.
+The multivariate Beta function is related to the multivariate Gamma function by the formula

-It's notable to mention that the hypergeometric function of a matrix argument can be defined by a recursive relation due to \cite{herz1955}.
-We only need the Gamma integral, whose proof is given by \cite{constantine1963some}. \begin{proposition} Suppose $ Z$ is an $n \times n$ symmetric matrix such that $Z^{-1}$ exists.
+It's notable to mention that the hypergeometric function of a matrix argument has a similar recursive relation due to \cite{herz1955}.
+We are only interested in the gamma and beta integrals, whose proof are given by \cite{constantine1963some}.